 Firstly it is okay to expect some tired, achy bodies and even cranky bums for the first few weeks.
 But after a month or so ideally your child should have settled into their new routine and the “my feet are sore, mum can you massage my legs they are hurting” etc. should have stopped.

 If the achy feet and legs, sore heels, tiredness, growing pains (call it what you wish) continues – then it may be worth seeking some professional advice.

-At Foundation Podiatry we have helped lots of children – now that I have been treating in Townsville for over a decade I have seen some very small children become very big adults!
+At Foundation Podiatry we have helped lots of children – now that I have been treating in Townsville for 14 years I have seen some very small children become very big adults!
 A common complaint we hear is ‘my child has growing pains that keep them awake at night’.

 All of these undesirable biomechanics require the child’s muscles to work harder to provide support, balance and power – hence tired, painful muscles.
 After some Podiatry treatment, whether it be stretching, strengthening, improved footwear, arch supports etc. – their growing pains have gone – yet they are still growing!
 AMAZING!
 Please don’t stop your child from being active due to ‘growing pains’ – when successful treatment is available.